prataprc/prataprc.github.io.v1/_contents/booting-erlang.rst

     sys 0.01

-Looks like it takes about 1.130 Seconds - this includes both booting and shutdown times. ``init:stop/0`` is the proper way to shutdown erlang virtual machine and we don't really know whether most of the time went, whether in booting the VM or to shutdown the VM.
+Looks like it takes about 1.130 Seconds - this includes both booting and shutdown times. ``init:stop/0`` is the proper way to shutdown Erlang virtual machine and we don't really know whether most of the time went, whether in booting the VM or to shutdown the VM.
 To figure this out let us try is using another method,